-The Jewish Community Center

-2310 Oneida St.

-Utica, NY 13501
+The Jewish Community Center 2310 Oneida St. Utica, NY 13501 315-733-2345 Www.jccutica.net JUST PLAYING

-315-733-2345

-JUST PLAYING

-When I am building in the block room,

-Please don't say, "I'm just playing."
+When I am building in the block room, Please don't say, "I'm just playing."

 For, you see, I'm learning as I play

 About balance and shapes.

 When I'm getting all dressed up, Setting the table, caring for the babies, Don't get the idea I'm "just playing".
 I may be a mother or a father someday.

-When you see me up to my elbows in paint, Or standing at an easel, or molding and shaping clay, Please don't let me hear you say, "He's just playing"
+When you see me up to my elbows in paint, Or standing at an easel, or molding and shaping clay,

-For you see, I'm Learning as I play.
+Please don't let me hear you say, "He's just playing" For you see, I'm Learning as I play.

-I'm expressing myself and being creative,

-I may be an artist or an inventor someday.
+I'm expressing myself and being creative, I may be an artist or an inventor someday.
+When you see me sitting in a chair

-When you see me sitting in a chair "Reading to an imaginary audience,
+"Reading to an imaginary audience,

 Please don't laugh and think I'm, "just playing"

+For, you see, I'm learning as I play.

 I may be a teacher someday.

-When you see me combing the bushes for bugs, Or packing my pockets with choice things I find,
+When you see me combing the bushes for bugs,

-Don't pass it off as "just playing".
+Or packing my pockets with choice things I find, Don't pass it off as "just playing".
+For, you see, I'm learning as I play.